rintindex/rint20/README.md

-# rint20
-Rift Mint 20 Index
+# RINT 20 / Rift Mint Index

-An index tracking the top 20 PSA 10 cards in Riftbound by market capitalization.
+A market-cap weighted index tracking the top 20 Riftbound PSA 10 cards.

+## About

+RINT 20 is a market index that measures the performance of the top 20 Riftbound trading cards by market capitalization (price × PSA 10 population).
+The index is anchored at 1000.00 points as of July 1, 2026.